2024 benefits options for retirees ages 65 and older

 You won’t receive a vision insurance ID card.
 Your optometrist will call EyeMed to verify coverage.

-The Ultimate Advisor Plus plan also includes comprehensive identity theft coverage, financial counseling, divorce representation and resources for caregiving and eldercare issues.
-Learn more about both plans.
+The Ultimate Advisor Plus plan also includes comprehensive identity theft coverage, financial counseling, divorce representation and resources to help you with caregiving and eldercare issues.